A WEEKEND IN: MARGATE

 If you thought you were spoiled for choice at breakfast…prepare yourself for lunch and dinner.

 Eating food from your own plate seems almost archaic in the wake of small plates, but at the newly-opened kitchen at Sete it is a welcome relief.
 We would tell you to order the sausage and white bean cassoulet, but their chef whips up a lot of the menus almost daily.
 Serving over 50 wines by the glass, they make it easy to taste a variety of wines without breaking the bank.
 This is probably the longest we have gone without mentioning pasta, but you’ll find traditional dishes at Bottega Caruso.
 This family-run Italian restaurant that sits in the heart of the old town also sells its fresh pastas, artisan tomato sauces and other treats, while putting on pasta-making classes and supper clubs too.
+For a concise menu and intimate feel, head up the hill to Colina at Fort Hotel.
+Filled with mid-century modern furniture and nods to the building's history, their kitchen is inspired by Southern Europe with daily specials jotted on the chalkboard, just how we like it.

 Drinks